Pinggy-io/pinggy_website/content/blog/how_to_easily_share_comfyui_online.md

 ```

 ## Step 3: Customize Your Pinggy Tunnel
-Pinggy offers options for added privacy and customization:
+Pinggy provides additional options to enhance privacy and control over your tunnel, perfect for securely sharing ComfyUI:

-- **Custom Domains**: Use a branded URL for professional access.
+- **Custom Domains**: Use a personalized or branded domain name instead of the Pinggy default link.
+This can improve on professionalism and also can make the access links easier to remember.
-- **Password Protection**: Secure your tunnel with a password.
+- **Password Protection**: Enhance the security of your tunnel and set password to your connection.
+You will be the only people who can access your ComfyUI instance with the password.

 For more, refer to Pinggy's [documentation](https://pinggy.io/docs).

 ## Troubleshooting Tips
-If you encounter issues:
+If you run into issues with the Pinggy tunnel or ComfyUI setup, try these solutions:

-- **Port Conflicts**: Ensure the port in the SSH command matches ComfyUI's port.
+- **Port Conflicts**: Make sure the port provided with the SSH command corresponds to the port used by ComfyUI, by default it is 8188.
+Mismatched ports will prevent a successful tunnel connection.
-- **Firewall Restrictions**: Verify that SSH connections are allowed.
+- **Firewall Restrictions**:  Some of the network firewalls prevent tunneling connections.
+Make certain that SSH connection is authorised and if there are any firewalls active, then get them removed for some time.
-- **Command Not Found**: Ensure SSH is installed on your machine.
+- **Command Not Found**: Make sure SSH is installed on your machine.
+On macOS and Linux, SSH is pre-installed, but on Windows, you may need to install it or use tools like Git Bash.

 ## Conclusion
-Pinggy allows you to securely share your ComfyUI instance online, enabling seamless collaboration regardless of location.
-It’s a powerful yet simple tool for remote teamwork on AI projects.
+Pinggy helps share your ComfyUI instance online instantly, and securely to perform AI projects in cooperation with other users without complicated configurations.
+In this manner, utilizing Pinggy’s tunneling options, you could grant dependable, restricted connectivity on your ComfyUI to your coworkers and customers, wherever they’re placing.